 Asia Religious & Ethnic Freedom (REF)

 Asia REF is an exciting new way to mobilize USAID funding to bolster religious and ethnic freedom.
-The Asia Religious and Ethnic Freedom (REF) Activity, an Associate Award under the USAID-funded Human Rights Support Mechanism (HRSM), supports efforts by local partners to expand freedom of religion and conscience in Asia and builds the capacity of local community partners to lead efforts for REF within their countries.
+The Asia Religious and Ethnic Freedom (REF) Award, a USAID Associate Award led by Freedom House and Search for Common Ground, supports efforts by local partners to expand freedom of religion and conscience in Asia and builds the capacity of local community partners to lead efforts for REF within their countries.
 The Asia REF consortium includes the American Bar Association Rule of Law Initiative (ABA ROLI), Freedom House, Internews, Pact, and Search for Common Ground.
 Through Asia REF, these organizations partner with local actors working on REF in Asia, and each project under the award supports local partners with funding and technical assistance.
 The Asia REF learning team, led by Search for Common Ground, is creating an iterative learning agenda for the award to track and integrate emerging and promising practices into projects across the life of the award.

 Frequently Asked Questions